 Once this practice began to run rampant throughout the music industry, it became nearly impossible to know what was real (unbeknownst to the average music fan).

 Instead of relying on artificially inflated streaming numbers, artists should focus on building a genuine fan base and creating high-quality music.
-Additionally, artists should also be wary of working with companies or individuals who claim to be able to boost their streaming numbers, as these companies may be using streaming farms or other unethical methods to inflate numbers.

 The information provided in this communication is not financial advice and should not be treated as such.
 It is for informational purposes only and is not intended to be a recommendation or solicitation to buy or sell any securities or other financial instruments.
 You should do your own research and seek professional financial advice before making any investment decisions.
 Please consult a professional for specific advice.
 None of the information provided should be construed as legal advice.